SolariusScorch/Final-Mod-Pack/FinalModPack_readme.txt

 Finally, prepare for a longer war than usual.
 This can't be finished in three months of game time, and I doubt you'll manage within a year.

 WHAT LANGUAGES ARE SUPPORTED?
-Currently, the fully supported languages are British English, US English, Russian and Polish.
-Spanish, Japanese and German are mostly supported, which means some strings may be missing or outdated, but the mod should be playable in these languages.
+Currently, the fully supported languages are English (British and US), Russian, Polish, Hungarian, German and Japanese.
 Other languages are not supported, though some have random strings translated.

 ANY FUTURE PLANS?
-Yeah, a better readme. :P Certainly more language versions, if they come to us.
-And of course we will continue with upgrading and expanding the mod, since our community is tremendously talented!
+I will do maintenance on the mod, and might add something new if I feel like it, but no promises - I am working on some other projects (mainly The X-Com Files, which is Final Mod Pack's younger, much bigger sibling).

 CHANGELOG:
 2.2e: New Hybrid graphics.
 New Jungle landing block.
 Overhauled bigobs to remove negative indexes.
 Increased Auto Cannon's aim range.
 Fixed FRNITURE death tiles association.
 Fixed some fences.